 - It is used to treat narcolepsy.

-- Your child may have some heart tests before starting this drug.
-Talk with your child’s doctor.
+- You may need to have some heart tests before starting this drug.
+If you have questions, talk with your doctor.

 - This drug may cause high blood pressure.